HPSP Scholarship: Health Professions Scholarship Program

 What are the benefits of going to this university?

-Students attending USU enter the university as a commissioned officers in the Army, Navy, Air Force, or the Public Health Service.
+Students attending USU enter the university as commissioned officers in the Army, Navy, Air Force, or the Public Health Service.
 No prior service is required to attend USU.

-Students will pay no tuition or fees and receive a full salary and the benefits of a uniformed officer throughout their four years at the university in exchange for a seven-year, active duty commitment.
+Students pay no tuition or fees and receive a full salary and the benefits of a uniformed officer throughout their four years at the university in exchange for a seven-year, active duty commitment.
 PHS (Public Health Services) graduates have a 10-year active duty commitment.

 The benefits also include free medical care for students and eligible family members, a housing allowance, and 30 days paid leave annually.
 Books and lab equipment are also no charge to the student.